teifler/capstone-project/README.md

-# CryptoCloud tracks your favorite CryptoCurrency's - Build with React, Chart JS and Storybook.
+# CryptoCloud - Built with React, Chart JS and Storybook.

 CryptoCloud makes it easy to track your favorite cryptocurrencies.
 Add your favorites coins to your trackinglist, so you'll get a quick overview of all your coins in one place.